 - Alternative History, Fantasy and Sci Fi - from Fantasy, Science Fiction or an Alternative History.
 Alternative history allows the entry of ships or aircraft that were planned but never actually built or never saw active service.

 The painting competion league runs on a personal basis with the points scored based on the rankings in all the classes totalled up for each individual.
 At the end of the year, the winners receive prizes at the January meeting, based on their ranking in the league.
-The Winners in each individual class also get a small bonus prize.
-The Prizes come in the fcorm of Vouchers to spend at our Open Day Cavalier, or to go towards your annual membership subscription.
+The Prizes normally come in the form of Vouchers to spend at our Open Day Cavalier, or to go towards your annual membership subscription.
 In order to be eligible for a prize you must have placed at least TWO entries in any of the classes in the competition during the year.

 All entries must have been assembled and painted from “new”, i.e. bare metal or plastic.
 Items must have been painted by the person intending to enter them, and not be touched up entries painted by someone else.
 The maximum size of the entry must not exceed the area of a sheet of A5 paper (for reasons of space available).

 How to enter

 Entry slips are available on the table, and you should take a numbered yellow token from the box provided.
 Write the class number, the entry number (from the token), the description, and your full name CLEARLY on the entry slip.
 Place this, and the token, on the table by your entry.
 Entries must be placed no later than 14.30.